ozanerturk/LdapManager/README.md

 }
 ```

-And open connection, create manager instance and fetch user based on config parameters
+And open connection, create manager instance and fetch users based on the configuration

 ```csharp
   var config = new LdapConfig(){